 You’re the Logician of Your Friend Group

 Most people would describe you as practical, sensible or down-to-earth.
 You don’t tend to panic in stressful situations but rather enjoy breaking down challenges and coming up with fast, viable solutions.
 As a security consultant, you’ll establish ongoing relationships with clients that will include designing security infrastructures, risk assessment and analyses as well as swift combat and solutions to any detected threats or full-on breaches.
+Rationale and critical thinking are two skills that shine in cybersecurity.

 You Want a Steady but Diverse Career